mglambda/get-off-my-lawn/README.md

  - Blog posting and editing by saving text files
   - Add new static pages easily (also as files)
- - Admin panel (htaccess based) to hide/unhide or delete posts
+ - Admin panel (htaccess based) to do stuff that's annoying to do by file
-  - Tags for posts
+  - Tags, RSS, Hero banner, nav links, widgets - all the basic stuff that makes sense
  - mySQL database because, yes, data integrity is important I guess
- - Simple, clean and truly minimal design that is easy to style using CSS
+ - Simple, clean and truly minimal design that is easy to style using CSS with 100+ classless CSS files included
- - High Accessibility
+ - High Accessibility: Made by a blind developer. *Screen readers hate this one trick!*
    - Optimized for mobile and desktop use
  - Designed to be easily extensible
  - Now stop asking you don't actually need more